 DIASTOLE ECONOMIC AND MARKET COMMENT

 Partner, Diastole Wealth Management

-News and information presented here was gathered from sources believed, but not guaranteed, to be reliable, including (but not limited to) Axios, Barron’s, Bloomberg, Yahoo Finance, CNN, CNBC, The Wall Street Journal, The New York Times, The Washington Post, USA Today, Morning Brew, Business Insider, CBS, Reuters, and The Associated Press.
+News and information presented here was gathered from sources believed, but not guaranteed, to be reliable, including (but not limited to) The Wall Street Journal, Morning Brew, Yahoo Finance, The New York Times, The Washington Post, USA Today, Bloomberg, CNBC, Barron’s, CNN, Artnet, The Economist, Market Watch, Reuters, and The Associated Press.
 If you have questions, please call us at 203.458.5220.

+DIASTOLE ECONOMIC AND MARKET COMMENT